-Benefits of investing in the Davy EII Tax Relief Fund 2016:
+Benefits of investing in The 2020 Davy EIIS Fund:

-3. Avail of a professional, experienced and knowledgeable investment team.**Being the current higher rate of income tax and assuming continuation thereof.
+3. Avail of a professional, experienced and knowledgeable investment tea**Being the current higher rate of income tax and assuming continuation thereof.

-Risks of investing in The Davy EII Tax Relief Fund 2016:
+Risks of investing in The 2020 Davy EIIS Fund

-1. This is a medium to long term investment (minimum of four years from date of investment of the funds) and there is no early exit mechanism.
+- This is a medium to long-term Investment (for a period of at least four years from the date of Investment in each Investee Company) and there is no early exit mechanism

-2. If you invest in Investee Companies by subscribing to this Fund you may lose some or all of the money you invest.
+- If you invest in Investee Companies by subscribing to this Fund you may lose some or all of the money you invest.

-3. There is no guarantee that the Fund will achieve its investment objectives.
+- There is no guarantee that the Fund will achieve its Investment objectives or primary objective.

-4. Investors are exposed to the performance of the small and medium sized companies invested in via the Fund which by their nature are high risk.
+- Investors are exposed to the performance of the small and medium sized companies invested in via the Fund which by their nature are high risk.

-6. The Manager may not succeed in finding suitable companies and/or fully investing the Fund which may result in a return of uninvested funds and a reduction or recovery of the income tax relief already claimed or potentially available to Investors.
+- The Manager may not succeed in finding suitable companies and/or fully investing the monies subscribed to the Fund which may result in a return of uninvested funds and a consequent reduction or recovery of the income tax relief already claimed or potentially available to Investors.

-7. You may not have sufficient income taxable at the higher rate so that part or all of the first tranche of income tax relief on 30/40ths of the investment amount, if obtained, could be obtained at a lower rate than the higher rate then applying.
+- You may not have sufficient income taxable at the higher rate so that part or all of the income tax relief on the Investment amount, if obtained, may be obtained at a lower rate than 40%, the current higher rate of income tax.